RenderKit/ospray/doc/api.md

 The path tracer supports [volumes](#volumes) with multiple scattering.
 The scattering albedo can be specified using the [transfer function].
 Extinction is assumed to be spectrally constant.

+Rendering an object with an [HDRI light] results in realistic illumination, but the object looks detached and floats in space.
+As remedy a so-called Shadow Catcher can be used by setting the coefficients of a [plane] via `shadowCatcherPlane`, which will ground the object by computing matching (contact) shadows.
+The accuracy of the shadow estimation depends on the number of light samples per frame (via `lightSamples` and/or `pixelSamples`), in particular when using a high-contrast HDRI or multiple (colored) light sources.
+With just a single light sample the intensity, gradient and color of the shadows will potentially be quite off.

+![Chair rendered in an interior HDRI environment.][imgNoShadowCatcher]

+![Same scene with enabled Shadow Catcher plane.][imgShadowCatcher]

+Applications can also perform their own compositing of the captured shadow, because the shadow is also baked into the alpha channel (which however means loosing the color tint of the shadow).
+To do so, the `backgroundColor` must be transparent (alpha=0) and should be black (otherwise the background color will bleed into the shadow); likewise, light sources should be set to `visible=false` to avoid them being visible in the background.
+When using the [denoiser] best enable `denoiseAlpha` as well.

+![The Shadow Catcher also bakes the (monochrome) shadow into the alpha channel, which can be used for further compositing.][imgShadowCatcherAlpha]

 Framebuffer
 -----------